-- 33.1541 Enlightenment reduces the effects of Superstition (30.332) and Slave Revolt (30.424). - 33.1543 Provides 10 Religion Credits, 5 Art Credits and 5 Civic Credits.
+33.1541 Enlightenment reduces the effects of Superstition (30.332) and Slave Revolt (30.424).

+33.1543 Provides 10 Religion Credits and 5 Craft Credits.
+Provides 20 extra credits to Theology.

 33.155 Universal Doctrine (Religion - 160)

 33.1551 After the calamity phase, during the Special Abilities Phase, a player holding Universal Doctrine may convert 5 unit points of barbarian tokens or pirate cities on the map and replace them with his own units provided he can trace a path (however long) from one of his own regions to the destination region (either by sea or land).
 When tracing this path the player must have the Astronomy in order to trace over open seas and may not trace over areas containing enemy tokens.